SerenModz21/cdn-worker/README.md

 ```

 If you wish to use the example above:
-1. Set the RequestURL and Access-Token to the domain you are using, and the Access-Token to the one you created.
+1. Set `RequestURL` to be the domain you are using, and `Access-Token` to the one you created in your KV namespace.
 2. Go to ShareX, Destinations, Custom uploader settings and then click Import.
 You can import from clipboard, file, or URL.
 3. Follow the prompts that it gives you and you should be done.